 For the next couple of weeks, you may still contend with sleep issues and mood swings.
 If you’ve relapsed in the past, it’s important to have professional support during these weeks to help prevent relapse.
 Oftentimes, people will go straight from detox into a longer-term treatment facility like a residential or outpatient drug rehab.

-Detoxification alleviates the physical part of Tramadol dependency.
+Detoxification alleviates the physical part of tramadol dependency.
 Once the detox phase is complete, longer-term treatment is recommended to address the root cause of the addiction.

 Completing the detox process at home “cold turkey” is dangerous and can have harmful consequences.
 Professional medical staff at a medical detox facility are adept at prescribing the optimal dosage of medication needed and can design a unique, efficient plan fitted for your unique path towards recovery.

-Once you’re done detoxing physically from Tramadol, the next treatment step is to commit to continued treatment in a residential, outpatient, or intensive outpatient program (IOP).
+Once you’re done detoxing physically from tramadol, the next treatment step is to commit to continued treatment in a residential, outpatient, or intensive outpatient program (IOP).
 These programs normally last anywhere from several weeks to a few months depending on your unique wants and needs.

 Choosing to continue treatment is beneficial, as you get to connect with substance abuse professionals in a safe environment.
-There, you can begin to explore the fundamental reasons underlying the addiction and given the tools and resources to enable you to maintain a drug-free life.
+There, you can begin to explore the fundamental reasons underlying the addiction and be given the tools and resources to enable you to maintain a drug-free life.

 If you’re unable to reside at the facility, outpatient treatment is an option to continue treatment.
 You will attend a certain number of sessions throughout the week, meeting with an individual counselor as well.
 You may also attend classes that help you learn more about addiction recovery and life skills that will better your life.